rombrew/phobia/doc/CommandLineInterface.md

 Using CAN data pipes you are able to link register across CAN network.
 You can easily control many machines from single input.
-Build a traction control by exchange the speed signals across PMC instances.
+Build a traction control by exchange the speed signals across PMC nodes.

 ## Textual transcription

 Some of integer registers printed out accompanied by textual transcription that describes register current value.
 Typically this is a configuration register responsible for selecting one of several possible options.
-Note that you must assign a new value to the register to find out its transcription.
+The textual transcription corresponds to the enumeration in the source code of PMC.

 	(pmc) reg pm.config_IFB
 	1 [151] pm.config_IFB = 2 (PM_IFB_ABC_INLINE)

-The textual transcription corresponds to the enumeration constants in the source code of PMC.

 ## Examples